Donald Keyhoe: Television appearances

+Keyhoe being silenced while on a live broadcast led to conspiracy theories that the military had cut Keyhoe's mike during the episode.
+Keyhoe thought about indignantly going to the press to protest the censorship right after the incident but realized that such a move would also hurt Costello and Tunick who he also believed were "victims" of pressure from the government and so gave up the idea.
+Herbert A. Carlborg, CBS director of editing stated "this program had been carefully cleared for security reasons".

 On March 8, 1958, Keyhoe appeared on The Mike Wallace Interview on ABC and spoke about flying saucers, contactees and the details of the Armstrong Circle Theatre censorship, which he blamed on the Air Force rather than CBS.

 In 1967, Keyhoe appeared as himself on the May 23 episode of To Tell the Truth, receiving three of four possible votes.

 Keyhoe was portrayed by actor Adam Greydon Reid in an episode of the television series Project Blue Book.
 In the episode, "The Lubbock Lights" (aired January 22, 2019), Keyhoe is a writer (spelled in the IMDB credits as "Donald Kehoe") who federal agents try to intimidate into clearing his UFO stories through them before publication.